kirdmi/pet_projects_python/turtles_need_for_speed/README.md

+## Turtles Need for Speed

-The simpliest variation of game with no usage of complex thngs like class-making.
+The simpliest variation of game with no usage of complex things like class-making.